saucelabs/sauce-docs/docs/api-testing/use-cases/use-drive.md

 ## Comparing the Response to a File

-The last example considered is when you need to compare the response from a call to a "template" to verify that it is precisely the same.
-Also, in this case, you must save the template in the Vault Drive and compare it with the response.
+For this last example consider a case where you need to compare the response from a call to a "template" to verify that they are the same.
+You can  save the template in the Vault Drive and compare it with the response.

 ### Step 1: Uploading the File in Vault Drive